nodejs/node/doc/api/addons.md

 }  // namespace demo
 ```

-Once compiled, the example Addon can be required and used from within Node.js:
+Once compiled, the example addon can be required and used from within Node.js:

 ```js
 // test.js